Kalen King

-Kalen Daron King (born January 28, 2003) is an American football cornerback for the Penn State Nittany Lions.
+Kalen Daron King (born January 28, 2003) is an American professional football cornerback for the Carolina Panthers of the National Football League (NFL).
+He played college football for the Penn State Nittany Lions.

-Early life and high school career
+Early life

 King grew up in Detroit, Michigan and attended Cass Technical High School.
 King was rated a four-star recruit and committed to play college football at Penn State over offers from Michigan, Wisconsin, and Michigan State.

 College career

 King joined the Penn State Nittany Lions as an early enrollee in January 2021.
 He had 23 tackles, one tackle for loss, five passes broken up, and one forced fumble in 13 games as a freshman.
-King entered his sophomore season as a starter at cornerback.
+King entered the 2022 season as a starter at cornerback.
+He declared for the 2024 NFL draft following the 2023 season.

+Professional career

+Green Bay Packers

+King was drafted by the Green Bay Packers in the seventh round with the 255th overall pick in the 2024 NFL draft.
+He signed his rookie contract on May 3.
+He was released on August 27, 2024, and re-signed to the practice squad.
+On December 5, he was elevated to the gameday roster for Week 14.
+He signed a reserve/future contract on January 13, 2025.

+On August 26, 2025, King was released by the Packers as part of final roster cuts.

+Carolina Panthers

+On August 27, 2025, King was signed to the Carolina Panthers practice squad.

 Personal life

-King's twin brother, Kobe, also plays for Penn State as a linebacker.
+King's twin brother, Kobe, played at Penn State as a linebacker and was drafted by the Minnesota Vikings in 2025.